 Extra soft and fluffy - If you've never made pancakes with buttermilk before, you have to try these!
 They have a similar texture to pancakes made with whipped egg whites but with much less effort!

-Extra chocolatey but not overly sweet - The batter is only sweetened with a touch of maple syrup so the sweetness depends on the type of chocolate chips you use.
+Extra chocolatey but not overly sweet - The batter is only sweetened with a touch of maple syrup, so the sweetness depends on the type of chocolate chips you use.
 I always use small dark chocolate chips.
-That way you get melted chocolate in every bite without having to add a lot of them!
+That way, you get melted chocolate in every bite without having to add a lot of them!
+I also love these Chocolate Chip Banana Pancakes!
+They're similar, but without dairy and with added banana!

 Easy to make gluten-free - While you can use all-purpose flour to make these pancakes, it's really easy to substitute.
 I always make them with a gluten-free flour mix and I've never had any issues!

-Freezer-friendly - These pancakes freeze really well so you can make a double batch to always have some on hand for busy mornings.
+Freezer-friendly and great for meal prep - These pancakes freeze really well, so you can make a double batch to always have some on hand for busy mornings.

 Ingredients